xXWhyBroXx/xxwhybroxx.github./_posts/2023-4-14-Bryan's Babbles.md

 6 : Sucking in the Stone Age :

-what do you call a dinosaur who likes so suck dick? ...A Whoreasarus!
+What do you call a dinosaur who likes so suck dick? ...A Whoreasarus!

 7 : A Washed up Jokester :